The above view was taken from the roadway on Charterhouse

 See Hodgsonites

-The Bargate stone wall on the right hand side of the road still borders the pavement today and the entrance about half
+The Bargate stone wall on the right hand side of the road still borders the pavement today and the entrance shown on the very

-way down would have been for Lockites, another of the school's boarding houses.
-Lockites took its name from Sidney Wills
+bottom right of the postcard would have been for Lockites, another of the school's boarding houses.
+Lockites took its name from Sidney

 The message on the back of the second post card tells us that "the